What is OWASP and the OWASP Top 10?

 Web application attacks are now the most frequent pattern in confirmed breaches (2016 Verizon Data Breach Investigations Report).
 Yet many organizations struggle to implement an application security program because they simply don’t know where to start.
 Setting policies based on eliminating OWASP Top 10 vulnerabilities is an excellent starting point – these vulnerabilities are widely accepted as the most likely to be exploited, and remediating them will greatly decrease your risk of breach.
 For more details, see The Ultimate Guide to Getting Started with Application Security.

-Our research reveals that applications are continuing to emerge in production with OWASP Top 10 vulnerabilities (see chart below), even as the news headlines about data breaches proliferate.
-One reason for this disconnect is the misconceptions around what application security is, and is not.
+Our research reveals that applications continue to fail OWASP Top 10 policy (see chart below), even though these security vulnerabilities are easy to find and fix.
+One reason for this disconnect is that developers are not well trained in cybersecurity and secure coding practices.
+Security teams also have misconceptions around what application security is, and is not.
 A one-time scan or pen test of a handful of business-critical apps is not effective application security.
 A program that continuously assesses the applications an organization builds, buys or assembles — from inception to production — is effective application security.
 Find out more about application security misconceptions with our Application Security Fallacies and Realities guide.

 As development speed has increased, so has the reliance on third-party apps and code.
-Yet, as the chart below shows, third-party applications also continue to feature a significant number of OWASP Top 10 vulnerabilities.
+Yet, as the chart below shows, third-party applications fail OWASP Top 10 policy more frequently than internally developed apps.
 This chart reinforces the fact that organizations should have policies that require third-party software to adhere to the same standards as internally developed software.
 Many organizations are increasingly turning to outside security experts that can work with their software supply chains to ensure these policies are being met.

 Application security affects all organizations in all industries, but our research has found that different OWASP Top 10 flaws are more prevalent in different industries.
 Organizations should use this information to shift their focus to the most pressing issues facing their particular sector.
-Check out our State of Software Security: Focus on Industry Verticals for details.
+Check out our State of Software Security report for details.

 A Guide to Testing for the OWASP Top 10

-As software increases in importance, and breaches continue to proliferate through the application layer, organizations will need a new approach to security.
+As software increases in importance, and attackers continue to target the application layer, organizations will need a new approach to security.
 An application security program that uses a mix of technologies and services to secure the entire application landscape, and each application throughout its lifecycle, is becoming a necessity.
 This mix should include:

 - Tools and processes that enable developers to find and fix vulnerabilities while they are coding